-Black, and White people in a given decade and their representation in books from the Mainstream collection published in that decade (Appendix Table A6).
-We find no evidence of a correlation between market share and representation of Latinx people and their representation in books, but we believe this is primarily an artefact of the very low representation of this group in books we study.60 Also, census data on Latinx individuals are only available beginning in 1970 and we are only able to predict whether the race of a detected face is "Latinx + Others," both of which lead to noisier estimates.
+We find a positive and significant relationship between the market share of Asian, Black, and White people in a given decade and their representation in books from the Mainstream collection published in that decade (Appendix Table AIX).
+We find no evidence of a correlation between market share and representation of Latinx people and their representation in books, but we believe this is primarily an artefact of the very low representation of this group in the books we study.
+Also, census data on Latinx individuals are only available beginning in 1970 and we are only able to predict whether the race of a detected face is "Latinx + Others," both of which lead to noisier estimates.
 For gender, too, we find a positive and significant association.
-The female labor force participation rate is strongly related to the proportion of gendered terms contained in books over time.
-While we find no such correlation with the representation of gender in images, we suspect this is primarily because, throughout our period of study, representation of gender in images is closer to parity than it is in text.61
+The female labor force participation rate is strongly related to the proportion of gendered words contained in books, which increases over time as shown in Figure VIIIa.
+While we find no such correlation with the representation of gender in images, we suspect this is primarily because, throughout our period of study, representation of gender in images is closer to parity than it is in text.